Child Support Awareness

 During Child Support Awareness Month, the Wisconsin Child Support Program recognizes the parents and caregivers who work hard to protect and support their kids’ futures, and the child support professionals who assist them.

-Child Support Awareness Month increases public awareness of the importance of providing children with the support they need to be successful, and the role of the Wisconsin Child Support Program and its partners in ensuring the financial well-being of families.
+Child Support Awareness Month increases public awareness of the importance of providing kids with the support they need to be successful.

 The act of raising awareness during August aligns closely with the Bureau of Child Support’s vision and mission.
-The bureau believes that children thrive with the support of engaged parents and caregivers, and to see that through, the Bureau works to provide effective and holistic child support services to families through dedicated staff and partners.
-Read Gov. Tony Evers' proclamation marking 2023 Child Support Awareness Month.
+The bureau believes that children thrive with the support of engaged parents and caregivers, and to see that through, the Bureau works to provide effective and family centered child support services through dedicated staff and partners.
+Read Gov. Tony Evers' proclamation marking 2024 Child Support Awareness Month.

 Helping Parents Support Kids

-The Wisconsin Department of Children and Families' Bureau of Child and Support and the Wisconsin Child Support Enforcement Association hosted a virtual food drive to raise funds to combat child hunger in honor of Child Support Awareness Month.
+The Wisconsin Department of Children and Families' Bureau of Child and Support and the Wisconsin Child Support Enforcement Association are hosting a Month of Giving in Wisconsin this August in honor of Child Support Awareness Month.

 History

 National Child Support Awareness Month was first proclaimed by President Bill Clinton in August 1995 on the 20th anniversary of the federal child support enforcement program.
-Wisconsin, along with many other states and the federal Office of Child Support Services, continues to honor this tradition.
-The Wisconsin Child Support Program served 343,000 children statewide in 2022.
+Wisconsin, along with many other states and the federal Office of Child Support Services (OCSS), continues to honor this tradition.

 ELEVATE

 In 2019, five Wisconsin counties received funding to test an innovative approach to serving families involved in the child support system.
 The program, called ELEVATE (Empowering Lives through Education, Vocational Assessment, Training, and Employment), provides a supportive range of services to paying parents.
 The five counties to receive funding were Brown, Kenosha, Marathon, Racine, and Wood.
-This program launched in January 2020, and as of May 2023, there was a total of 1,400 enrollments.
+This program launched in January 2020.

 Several recent success stories related to the ELEVATE program can be found below.